d-bl/GroundForge/docs/help/Site-map.md

 tiles
 -----

-Choosing stitches or thread colors is more intuitive and fully supports touch-devices.
+Choosing stitches or thread colors is more intuitive but as a consequence only black and red for thread colors.
-Zooming and [untangling] is not supported.
+Zooming and [untangling] is not supported, instead you can adjust the space occupied on the page.
 A bug may assign the chosen stitches incorrectly in the animated diagrams, until fixed, stitches are not saved with pattern links.
 Minimum version for iOS is 11, for other systems unknown.